 - Email the church.
 A minister or prayer chaplain will return your call or email.

-- Fill out a prayer request form and place it in the box located in the Narthex or drop it in the offering basket or submit a prayer request online.
+- Fill out a prayer request form and place it in the box located in the Foyer or drop it in the offering basket or submit a prayer request online.

-- Meet a prayer chaplain in the front of the sanctuary or in the healing room after the Sunday service.
+- Meet a prayer chaplain in the front of the sanctuary after the Sunday service.

 (attributed to Karen Lindvig)